fullstackbeaver/ls4bun/README.md

 # ls4bun
 *A Lightweight Server for Bun*

-ls4bun is designed to be a minimal and secure overlay to bun.
+ls4bun is designed to be a minimal and secure overlay to bun server.
 It offers simplified routings like static routes.
 It includes a secure deserialization of the body in requests and an optional validation system of input and output schemas.
 Finally it integrates a system of middlewares.

 It is currently in development.